php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve any parameters provided in the request body.
      *
-     * If the request body can be deserialized to an array, this method can be
+     * If the request body can be deserialized to an array, this method MAY be
      * used to retrieve them.
+These MAY be injected during instantiation from
+     * PHP's $_POST superglobal.
+The data IS NOT REQUIRED to come from $_POST,
+     * but MUST be an array.
      *
+     * In cases where the request content cannot be coerced to an array, the
-     * In other cases, the parent getBody() method should be used to retrieve
-     * the body content.
+     * parent getBody() method should be used to retrieve the body content.
      *
      * @return array The deserialized body parameters, if any.
      */